awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 To turn on Kernel Live Patching, you can either run `yum` commands on your instances or use Run Command and a custom Systems Manager document \(SSM document\) that you create\.

-For information about turning on Kernel Live Patching by running `yum` commands directly on the instance, see [Enabling Kernel Live Patching](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html#al2-live-patching-enable) in the *Amazon EC2 User Guide for Linux Instances*\.
+For information about turning on Kernel Live Patching by running `yum` commands directly on the instance, see [Enable Kernel Live Patching](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html#al2-live-patching-prereq) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Note**
 When you turn on Kernel Live Patching, if the kernel already running on the instance is *earlier* than `kernel-4.14.165-131.185.amzn2.x86_64` \(the minimum supported version\), the process installs the latest available kernel version and reboots the instance\.
 If the instance is already running `kernel-4.14.165-131.185.amzn2.x86_64` or later, the process doesn't install a newer version and doesn't reboot the instance\.